 Financial liabilities are classified according to the substance of the contractual arrangements entered into and the definitions of a financial liability.
-All financial liabilities are measured initially at fair value plus directly attributable transaction costs, except in the case of financial liabilities at fair value through profit or loss ("FVTPL").
+All financial liabilities are measured initially at fair value plus directly attributable transaction costs, except in the case of financial liabilities at FVTPL.